Perfect matchings in 3-partite 3-uniform hypergraphs: Abstract

 \section{Abstract}

-{ Let $H$ be a $3$-partite 3-uniform hypergraph with each partition class of size $n$, that is, a 3-uniform hypergraph such that every edge intersects every partition class in exactly one vertex.
-We determine the Dirac-type vertex degree thresholds for perfect matchings in $3$-partite 3-uniform hypergraphs.\\ {\bf Keywords:} hypegraph, $k$-partite, perfect matching, minimum degree }
+Let $H$ be a $3$-partite $3$-uniform hypergraph, i.e. a $3$-uniform hypergraph such that every edge intersects every partition class in exactly one vertex, with each partition class of size $n$.
+We determine a Dirac-type vertex degree threshold for perfect matchings in $3$-partite $3$-uniform hypergraphs.